project-origin/documentation/background.md

 ### TL;DR

-**The directive outlines that to be able to create renewable-fuels, one is required to be able to document that renewable electricity is used only once and that there must be a correlation in time between production and use of the electricity, and that there must not be a congestion between the production and consumption sites.**
+**The directive outlines that to be able to create e-fuels, one is required to be able to document that renewable electricity is used only once and that there must be a correlation in time between production and use of the electricity, and that there must not be a congestion between the production and consumption sites.**

 ## Our solution